xiaoyann/deploy-kit/README.md

 #### using config file

-you can use configuration file instead of cli args.
-Just create a `deploy.js` file in the root directory of you project and exports your configuration like this:
+You can use configuration file instead of cli args.
+Just create a `deploy.js` file in the root directory of your project and exports your configuration like this:

 ```js
 module.exports = {